Laurel County Traffic Stop Leads To Drug Arrest - NewsBreak

 WHITLEY COUNTY, Ky.
 (WYMT) - Emergency crews responded to a crash in Whitley County on Saturday.
 Officials said a car crashed into the Rockholds Pit Stop along KY-26.
 A fire was also reported at the business.
 Whitley County Dispatch confirmed there was one person inside the car, but no injuries...

-WHITLEY CITY, Ky.
-(WYMT) - Kentucky State Police troopers are investigating a deadly crash in McCreary County.
-Troopers said the crash happened around 9:30 p.m. on Thursday on US 27 North near Strunk Ridge Road.
-When troopers arrived on the scene, they said Patrick J. Parriman, 30, of Whitley City,...
+Troopers with Kentucky State Police are currently investigating a fatal crash that occurred Thursday night in McCreary County.
+According to state police, the crash occurred on US 27 North near Strunk Ridge Road around 9:30 pm Thursday night.
+Law enforcement officials said 30 year old Patrick J. Parriman of Whitley...

 Comments / 0